survival-lumc/ValidationCompRisks/Prediction_FG.md

 follow-up is short we assume, the subdistribution proportional hazard was not violated.

-### 1.4 Model development: fit the risk prediction models
+### 1.4 Model development - fit the risk prediction models

 We develop and show the results of the Fine and Gray subdistribution hazard regression model.